TheosCreation/OctNav/README.md

 ### `BuildChildren()`

 Builds a new octree from the geometry (defined by `geometryMask`) located inside the current bounds of the `OctVolume`.
 This is the primary function to generate the octree structure and its associated navigation graphs from scratch.
-It also handles setting colliders to convex temporarily during the build process if `setCollidersToConex` is enabled.
+It also handles setting colliders to convex temporarily during the build process if `setCollidersToConvex` is enabled.

 -   **Parameters:** None.